1987

 can agree with."[21]

-About To Have And To Hold Alan explained:
+About To Have and To Hold Alan explained,

 "Martin submitted his demo in the usual way and although I liked the song,